shivamdubeyagra/hypergro.com/README.md

 3. **Start the Development Server**:
    ```
-   npm start
+   npm run dev
    ```
    This command will launch the development server.
-Open your browser and navigate to `http://localhost:3000` to access Shortify.

 ### Prerequisites